sissaschool/elementpath/doc/advanced.rst

 Both choices can be useful, depends if you need to keep the whole tree or to restrict the scope to a subtree.

-The context *item* can be set with an XPath node, an atomic value or an XPath function (XPath 3.0+).
+The context *item* can be set with an XPath node, an atomic value or an XPath function.

 .. note::
     Since release v4.2.0 the *root* is optional.
 If the argument *root* is absent